kahboom/layered-js/README.md

 - `/services`: Services, which can be created for working specifically with third-party applications or APIs, such as Facebook.
 This data is not usually stored so wouldn't need to have a repository or model.
 - `/utils`: A convenience utility, not really used much in this application except for containing additional authentication processing.
 This should be moved elsewhere, or maybe omitted completely.

+If you'd like to contribute, feel free to open a PR.

+Available under the MIT license.